GLP-1 Drugs Are Changing Everything—Not Just Your Waistline

 For all the transformation photos, the side effects of GLP-1 drugs are real and sometimes serious.
 The honest conversation about these drugs requires acknowledging what can go wrong.

 Gastrointestinal issues: Nausea, vomiting, diarrhea, and constipation are the most common side effects, affecting 40-50% of users.
 For most people, these improve over time as the dose is gradually increased.
+If you are trying to figure out how to manage nausea while taking GLP-1 medications, eating smaller meals and avoiding high-fat foods can make a big difference.

-Muscle and bone loss: This is the concern that doesn’t get enough attention.
-Weight loss from GLP-1 drugs doesn’t distinguish between fat and lean tissue.
+Muscle and bone loss: This is the concern that doesn't get enough attention.
+Weight loss from GLP-1 drugs doesn't distinguish between fat and lean tissue.
 Studies show that up to 40% of weight lost can be muscle mass—a significant concern given that muscle is crucial for metabolic health, mobility, and longevity.
+Learning how to prevent muscle loss while on Ozempic or similar drugs is arguably the most critical part of your treatment plan.

 Gastroparesis risk: Some users develop significantly delayed stomach emptying—a condition called gastroparesis—that can persist even after stopping the medication.
 Case reports describe severe nausea and inability to eat normally for weeks or months after discontinuation.